 The greatest thrill while at Chitwan is jungle walk.
 However, you need to be accompanied by at least two guides.
 Jeep safari is another exciting thing to do.
 Canoeing along the Rapti or Narayani rivers is the most restful way of watching the wildlife especially the aquatics birds and crocodiles.
 Several lodges arrange visits to nearby Tharu villages.
 Tharus, the original inhabitants of Chitwan, have their own culture, language and customs which are quite different from that of Nepali hill people.
 A visit to the elephant breeding camp and the gharial breeding centre can also prove to be informative.

 The best time to visit the park from October to February.
 Many of the park lodges are closed between May to August, the rainy season.

 Where to Stay

 At Chitwan, a variety of lodges are available, from multi-starred to basic but comfortable.
 There are no campgrounds for campers inside the park.
-Budget travelers can stay at Sauraha, a nearby village that has some higher end accommodations as well.
-Meals are provided either by the lodges, or you can have something at the restaurant.
+Sauraha has a wide range of options.
+Meals are provided either by the lodges, or you can have something at the restaurants.

 WILDLIFE SAFARI PACKAGE TOURS